-- All fees are payable in advance-i.e. on first day of each term.
-Drafts, cheques, money orders, should be made payable at par to "St. Mary's College," and addressed to "The Bursar, St. Mary's College, Windsor St., Halifax, N. S." - 2.
+- Drafts, cheques, money orders, should be made payable at par to "St. Mary's College," and addressed to "The Bursar, St. Mary's College, Windsor St., Halifax, N. S." - 2.
 Students whose term fees have not been paid, will not be permitted to write examinations.